shaqayeql/Calculator/README.md

 # Calculator

-This project is a simple calculator which is wrriten with Java.
+This project is a simple calculator which is written with Java.